-Since COVID 19 has made its way around the world everyone’s stress levels are through the roof!
+It's been over a year now since COVID 19 has made its way around the world everyone’s stress levels are still at an all time high!

 It's very common for hair to change in texture and thickness over the course of one's life.
 Hair loss can be the result of heredity, hormonal changes, medical conditions, medications, medical treatments and stress.